gitkraken/vscode-gitlens/README.md

 - Adds a _Copy Remote File Url to Clipboard_ command (`gitlens.copyRemoteFileUrlToClipboard`) to copy the remote url of the current file and line to the clipboard

-- Adds a _Open Working File"_ command (`gitlens.openWorkingFile`) to open the working file for the current file revision
+- Adds an _Open Working File"_ command (`gitlens.openWorkingFile`) to open the working file for the current file revision

-- Adds a _Open Revision..._ command (`gitlens.openFileRevision`) to open the selected revision for the current file
+- Adds an _Open Revision..._ command (`gitlens.openFileRevision`) to open the selected revision for the current file

-- Adds a _Open Changes (with difftool)_ command (`gitlens.externalDiff`) to the source control group and source control resource context menus to open the changes of a file or set of files with the configured git difftool
+- Adds an _Open Changes (with difftool)_ command (`gitlens.externalDiff`) to the source control group and source control resource context menus to open the changes of a file or set of files with the configured git difftool

-- Adds a _Open All Changes (with difftool)_ command (`gitlens.externalDiffAll`) to open all working changes with the configured git difftool
+- Adds an _Open All Changes (with difftool)_ command (`gitlens.externalDiffAll`) to open all working changes with the configured git difftool

   - Also adds the command to the Source Control group context menu

+- Adds an _Directory Compare All Changes_ command (`gitlens.diffDirectoryWithHead`) to the source control groups to open the configured Git difftool to compare the working tree with HEAD

 - Adds a _Open Changed Files_ command (`gitlens.openChangedFiles`) to open any files with working tree changes